antononcube/MathematicaVsR/RDocumentation/Presentations/WTC-2016/README.md

 - 'Shiny' are 'knitr' are developed and maintained by [RStudio Inc](https://en.wikipedia.org/wiki/RStudio).
 RStudio has the Markdown and Pandoc functionalities and utilization.
 (In the presentation video I attributed those to R not RStudio.)

+- Here is a link to the essay ["The Lisp Curse"](http://winestockwebdesign.com/Essays/Lisp_Curse.html).